-Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 16.00 \$17,174,855 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries & benefits, contracts, materials, and a vacancy savings factor, as well as estimates for meals tax revenues.
-The majority of the increase can be attributed to a \$1.2 million increase in dedicated revenue for affordable housing.
-0.00 \$1,228,900 All Programs Several non-personnel expenses, including education & training, conferences & registrations, and office supplies, were selected to be reduced based on prior year underspending, to balance the FY 2024 budget.
+Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 16.00 \$14,100,171 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries & benefits, contracts, materials, and a vacancy savings factor, as well as estimates for meals tax revenues.
+0.00 \$113,616 All Programs The approved FY 2024 budget builds upon the FY 2023 enhancements to compensation approved by City Council and includes a 2.0% increase to pay scales for General scale employees, non-collectively bargained Police and Fire employees, and Sheriff's Deputies.
+0.00 \$36,000 Affordable Housing Development & Preservation The approved FY 2024 budget includes an increase in dedicated revenue for affordable housing from meals tax revenues.
+0.00 \$1,334,000 Affordable Housing Development & Preservation The approved FY 2024 budget includes an increase in dedicated revenue for affordable housing from real estate tax revenues.
+0.00 \$166,284 All Programs Several non-personnel expenses, including education & training, conferences & registrations, and office supplies, were selected to be reduced based on prior year underspending to balance the FY 2024 budget.
 0.00 (\$21,807) Affordable Housing Development & Preservation Portions of the Director's and Deputy Director's salaries are temporarily to be paid for with dedicated real estate tax revenue for housing.
 This reduces the transfer from the General Fund to the Affordable Housing Fund, limiting capacity for affordable housing.
 0.00 (\$9,253) Affordable Housing Development & Preservation A portion of the Federal HOME grant was moved to the Housing Rehabilitation program within the Department.
 This shift better aligns grant funding with the planned housing rehabilitation work.
-0.00 (\$375,000) Affordable Housing Development & Preservation Community Development Block Grant (CDBG) funding from the Housing Rehabilitation program within the Department, to be under the Housing Opportunities Fund.
-This shift better aligns the grant funding with the planned multi-family home rehab work.
-0.00 \$300,000
+0.00 (\$375,000)